How Do Small Businesses Use Social Media For Marketing?

 Customers who visit your physical business place are not the only ones who profit from personalized service.
 On social media, small businesses should have more than scripted answers to customers.

 - Small businesses can piggyback on big advertising.

-With Small Business Saturday, businesses can take advantage of American Express ‘s support for nationwide social media marketing.
-American Express is taking huge steps to advertise the day and get people to buy from small businesses.
+Small businesses will take advantage of American Express’s support for national social media ads on Small Business Saturday.
+American Express is going all out to promote the day and encourage people to shop at small businesses.